rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 1. Identify machines for new cluster
 1. Update k8sapps as necessary in separate PR and note the commit SHA
 1. Configure new custom Kubespray playbook as a PR with commit SHAs
-1. Deploy Kubernetes using Kubespray playbook (which also deploys k8sapps)
+1. Apply new custom Kubespray playbook to new cluster
+1. Validate that everything works

 ----